Jesse Winker Player Props: Brewers vs. Rockies

 Jesse Winker At The Plate

-- He has not gone deep in his 17 games this year.

-- Winker has had at least one RBI in 35.3% of his games this season (six of 17), with two or more RBI four times (23.5%).
-He has also accounted for three or more of his team's runs in one contest.
+- Winker has had an RBI in six games this season (31.6%), including four multi-RBI outings (21.1%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in seven games this season (41.2%), but has had no multi-run games.
+- He has scored a run in seven of 19 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.